Library instruction: Formats

-Library instruction "occurs in various forms such as formal class settings, small group sessions, one-on-one encounters, written guides and brochures, audiovisual presentations, and computer-assisted instruction (CAI)".

-"Course-related instruction has long been viewed as one of the most effective user education methods.
-A complication of course-related instruction, however, is the requirement for faculty cooperation and the faculty member's authority to decide when instruction is given and who receives it.
-In short, librarians have limited control over course-related instruction.
-These forms of instruction are also very staff-intensive, and this is exacerbated by the high ratio of students to librarians that exists in most institutions".

-Some university libraries offer specialized instructional sessions.
-At these sessions the librarian works one-on-one with a user to assist him or her with specific research goals.
-These sessions are sometimes referred to as a "term paper clinic" or a "research consultation."

-Another option for library instruction consists of one-shot instruction sessions.
-This slang term refers to "formal instruction given in a single session, as opposed to instruction extended over two or more sessions".
-These class meetings are often held just before a term paper is assigned, and the goal of the librarian is to orient the class to the best library sources for use in a term paper.
+Library instruction sessions can be held in person, through pre-recorded or written materials, or live over the internet.
+In-person sessions can, as part of a formal formal class, in small groups, or one-on-one.
 After 2015, webinars began to be part of the library instruction programs.
-During the 2020-2021 COVID-19 pandemic, this form of teaching became the norm for university libraries around the world.
+During the 2020 COVID-19 pandemic, this form of teaching became the norm for university libraries around the world.

+One-on-one sessions held by universities are sometimes referred to as a "term paper clinic" or a "research consultation."
+Universities may also incorporate library instruction sessions as part of regular coursework, for example, as a one-shot class meeting held just before a term paper is assigned.
+The goal of the librarian is to orient the class to the best library sources for use in a term paper.
+Course-related instruction, while perceived as effective, is a staff-intensive process lead by professors and not librarians.

 Library instruction can also benefit from the utilization of video games and gaming designed for information literacy.
 When incorporating design principles from gaming into information literacy instruction, instructional librarians can teach students how to succeed through long, complex, and difficult tasks while still keeping the learning experience engaging.
 Library instruction and active learning information literacy workshops can also be facilitated by theater techniques, by the rules of hospitality or by humor.